ethan-wickstrom/macpymessenger/README.md

 ## 📜 License

-iPyMessenger is licensed under the Apache License 2.0.
+macpymessenger is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more information.

 ## 🤝 Contributing

-Contributions to iPyMessenger are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/ethan-wickstrom/iPyMessenger).
+Contributions to macpymessenger are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/ethan-wickstrom/macpymessenger).

 ## 🙏 Acknowledgements

-Originally forked from [Rolstenhouse/py-iMessage](https://github.com/Rolstenhouse/py-iMessage), iPyMessenger was inspired by the need for a simple and intuitive way to send iMessages using Python on macOS.
+Originally forked from [Rolstenhouse/py-iMessage](https://github.com/Rolstenhouse/py-iMessage), macpymessenger was inspired by the need for a simple and intuitive way to send iMessages using Python on macOS.
 Special thanks to the developers of the libraries and tools used in this project.

 ## 📧 Contact